 The path downward is an inevitable part of life’s journey.
-What happens when you get to the top of the mountain, but you cannot live there?
-The path downward will lead you forward to the comforts of home, or to the opportunity to climb another mountain.
+For example, what happens when you get to the top of one mountain?
+The path downward will lead you forward to the opportunity to climb another.

-It could be detrimental to allow pride, ignorance, fear and other negative emotions to prevent you from stepping down; and consequently, hurt your chances of moving forward.
+Especially, in some social situations, pride, ignorance, fear and other negative emotions may prevent you from stepping down; and consequently, hurt your chances of moving forward.
+For example:

-- Trying to hold on to a stressful job position which is causing you sleepless nights and stomach ulcers;
+- Not stepping down from a stressful job position which is causing you sleepless nights and stomach ulcers;

 It is a story about a short man whose vision was blocked by the stature of his peers hovering above him.
 It was not his fault that he was born short.
 Poor man!
 He was rich, but his money could not push him upward to make him as physically tall as he wanted to be.